Stephen J. Caldeira

 Email: scaldeira@thehcpa.org

-Steve Caldeira is the President & CEO of the Household & Commercial Products Association whose members generate $180 billion in annual economic output and are responsible for 200,000 direct jobs.
-HCPA members manufacture, formulate, distribute, and sell familiar and trusted household and commercial products that help consumers and workers to create cleaner, healthier, and more sustainable environments.
+Steve Caldeira is the President & CEO of the Household & Commercial Products Association whose members manufacture, formulate, distribute, and sell familiar and trusted household and commercial products to create cleaner, healthier, and more sustainable environments.
+HCPA members generate $180 billion in annual economic output and are responsible for 200,000 direct jobs.

 As President & CEO, Steve works closely with the HCPA Board of Directors to identify and execute the strategic priorities of the association.
 Steve has more than three decades of legislative, regulatory, political, media relations, public affairs, fundraising and leadership experience in multinational corporations and not-for-profit trade associations.

-Prior to joining HCPA, Steve was President & CEO of the International Franchise Association for more than five years, where he was credited with growing revenue by more than 70 percent, doubling funding for its political action committee to $1.3 million, increasing the organization’s media profile, and vastly expanding its advocacy footprint at all levels of government.
+Prior to joining HCPA, Steve was President & CEO of the International Franchise Association, where he was credited with growing revenue by more than 70 percent, doubling funding for its political action committee to $1.3 million, increasing the organization’s media profile, and vastly expanding its advocacy footprint at all levels of government.
 Steve previously served as Executive Vice President of Global Communications & Chief Public Affairs Officer for Dunkin’ Brands, Inc., the parent company of Dunkin’ Donuts and Baskin-Robbins.

-Steve has also held various executive positions including Managing Director, U.S. Public Affairs practice of Burson-Marsteller at their global headquarters in New York City; Vice President, Industry Relations, PepsiCo, Inc.; Senior Vice President, Communications, Marketing & Regulatory Affairs, National Restaurant Association; President, National Restaurant Association Educational Foundation; and Political Director for former U.S. Senator Alfonse D’Amato (R-NY).
+Steve has also held various executive positions including Managing Director, U.S. Public Affairs practice of Burson-Marsteller; Vice President, Industry Relations, PepsiCo, Inc.; Senior Vice President, Communications, Marketing & Regulatory Affairs, National Restaurant Association; President, National Restaurant Association Educational Foundation; Political Director for former U.S. Senator Alfonse D’Amato (R-NY); and Legislative Aide to former Congressman Greg Carman (R-NY) on Capitol Hill.

-Steve serves on numerous not-for-profit boards and councils, including MedStar National Rehabilitation Network; the U.S. Chamber of Commerce “Trade Association Committee of 100;” and is a member of the Advisory Board of the U.S. Chamber of Commerce Foundation.
-Steve is also a member of the National Association of Manufacturers (NAM) Council of Manufacturing Associations (CMA) Advisory Board and was honored with their 2020 Leadership Award.
+Steve serves on numerous not-for-profit boards and councils, including MedStar National Rehabilitation Network; the U.S. Chamber of Commerce “Trade Association Committee of 100,” is a past member of the Board of Advisors for the National Association of Manufacturers (NAM) Council of Manufacturing Associations (CMA) and was honored with their 2020 Leadership Award.

 He was a member of the Board of Directors for the American Society of Association Executives (ASAE) from 2015-2022, serving as the Chair of the Board from 2020-2021.
 In 2022 he received the ASAE Policy Leadership Award for his advocacy on Capitol Hill on behalf of ASAE and the overall association community.

-Steve graduated from Providence College in Providence, Rhode Island, with a B.A. in Political Science, and serves as a member of the college’s National Board of Overseers (NBO) and is Chair of The Fund for Providence College.
+Steve graduated from Providence College in Providence, Rhode Island, with a B.A. in Political Science, and serves as a member of the college’s National Board of Advisors and is Chair of The Fund for Providence College.

-Steve was also awarded an Honorary Doctorate in Business Administration by Johnson & Wales University in 2007, while he served as Chair of the Emeril Lagasse Golf Classic from 2003-2017, which raised $8 million to benefit student scholarships at the school.
+Steve was also awarded an Honorary Doctorate in Business Administration in Foodservice Management by Johnson & Wales University in 2007.
+He served as Chair of the Emeril Lagasse Golf Classic from 2003-2017, which raised over $8 million to benefit student scholarships at Johnson & Wales University, Emeril Lagasse’s alma mater.

 Steve resides in Potomac, Maryland, with his wife Jane and has two children, Madeleine, and Alexander.